 - ThickenUp (only appropriate for use in individuals greater than 3 years old)

-- Thick-It (not appropriate for use with premature infants, consult your physician before using with any infant)
+- Thick-It (not for use with infants under 37 weeks gestational age, consult physician before use with any infant)

-We do not have any specific commercial thickeners that we recommend for Neocate products.
-Any should work, and if your healthcare team recommends that the Neocate you use should be thickened, ask them what they recommend.
+Listing these thickeners here is not an endorsement.
+We do not recommend any specific commercial thickeners for use with Neocate formulas: Any should work.
+If your healthcare team recommends that you should thicken your Neocate formula, ask what thickener they recommend.

 We hope this helped!
 What other questions do you have about thickeners?